jonathunne/wdk-wallet-evm-erc-4337/README.md

 ### Message Signing and Verification

-Sign and verify messages using the account's private key.
+Sign and verify messages using `WalletAccountEvmErc4337`.

 ```javascript
 // Sign a message